miklevin/MikeLev.in/_includes/cat_focus.md

 <ol>
+<li><a href="/blog/being-in-the-zone-vs-thinking-about-being-in-the-zone/">Being In The Zone vs. Thinking About Being In The Zone</a> (Tue May 02, 2023)
+<br/>I recently had an interesting discussion with my kid about the importance of being in the zone and not thinking about being in the zone.
+We discussed how it's important to know the difference between being in the zone and getting into a 'meta' state, which can derail your groove and prevent you from doing something well.</li>
 <li><a href="/blog/back-hurts-but-maintain-your-indomitable-spirit/">Back Hurts, But Maintain Your Indomitable Spirit</a> (Mon Feb 20, 2023)
 <br/>I'm setting out to make a positive difference in my life and the lives of others today.
 My goals for the day include completing paperwork for my upcoming job, creating a new website, and organizing my home.
 I'm also taking care of my leopard gecko and staying engaged.
 My motivation is to make sure my child has a good experience in life and to help others feel good about life.
 I'm starting with the living room to make it a special place for my family.</li>
 <li><a href="/blog/hey-ai-give-me-credit-consent-compensation/">Hey AI: Give Me Credit, Consent & Compensation</a> (Thu Feb 09, 2023)